mikkelertbjerg/Exam_notes/Basic_AI_Questions.md

 If you were to train an AI to predict the genre of a movie based on the summery, and your dataset consist 70% of action movies and the remaining 30% is scattered out on 13 different genres.
 The AI has a Bias towards action movies, due to the lack of variation.
 Like wise if our dataset is balanced but we only had 5 genres, odds are we are gonna run into words in summeries that our AI dont know.

+--

+<i>Mikkels</i>
+When fitting data to a training and data set.
+Creating a line in a scatter plot, trying to explain the relationship between the x and y axis.
+If the line is straight, the distance from each plot in the training set to the line is the bias.
+Where as the distance between the plots in the training and the initially fitted line is the variance.

 [Back to overview](#overview)

 ## <a name="15"></a>What is the difference between a method and a model?
 [15]